jostmey/dkm/repertoire-classification-problem/model/README.md

 ## Model fitting

-Each sequenced immune repertoire contains an average of over one houndred thousand receptors resulting in almost one million features per sample.
+Each sequenced immune repertoire contains an average of over 100,000 receptors with almost 10,000,000 features per sample.
 Consequently, only one or a few immune repertoires can be fit into GPU memory at any given time.
 To fit the model to the training data, we rely on gradient aggreation.
 With gradient aggregation, each sample is feed into the model and gradients with respect to the cross-entropy loss function are computed.
 The samples are feed through the model one at time in a serial fashion.
 Afterwards, the gradients with respect to each sample are averaged together, achieving the same computation as if the gradient was computed with respect to the cross-entropy loss function over the samples.

 ## Running the model(s)